WycliffeAssociates/btt-writer-docs/docs/tTranslate.rst

 Create and Edit Text
 --------------------

 When you use BTT Writer, you can create and change text.
-Your work is saved automatically every five minutes.
+Your work is saved automatically every five minutes and also when you exit the application.

 Translate Text
 ^^^^^^^^^^^^^^